Drayton Park railway station

 Drayton Park is a National Rail station in Highbury, in the London Borough of Islington.
-It is on the Northern City Line between Highbury & Islington and Finsbury Park stations, 2 mi 56 chain down the line from Moorgate; it is in Travelcard Zone 2.
+It is on the Northern City Line between Highbury & Islington and Finsbury Park stations, 2 mi 56 chain down the line from Moorgate; it is in London fare zone 2.

 The station is operated by Great Northern.
 It is just off the Holloway Road near its southern end, close to the Liverpool Road junction.
 It stands in the shadow of Arsenal football club's Emirates Stadium, but is shut prior to weekend matches and after all matches due to safety concerns of hosting fans on the station's narrow island platform.

 History

 Drayton Park was opened by the Great Northern & City Railway (GN&CR) on 14 February 1904.
 The GN&CR was constructed to provide a route for Great Northern Railway (GNR) trains between the GNR station at Finsbury Park and the Metropolitan Railway (MR) and City & South London Railway (C&SLR) station at Moorgate in the City of London.
 With the exception of Drayton Park station and the former depot which are in a deep cutting, the railway was constructed in deep tube tunnel.
 The tunnels were constructed with a larger diameter than the other deep-tube railways to accommodate GNR main-line trains, but a dispute between the two companies prevented the GN&CR connecting its tunnels to the GNR platforms at Finsbury Park.
-The GN&CR tunnels instead terminated beneath the main-line station without a running connection to the surface, rolling stock accessing the line via a yard connection at Finsbury Park.
+The GN&CR tunnels instead terminated beneath Finsbury Park main-line station without a running connection to the surface, rolling stock accessing the line via a yard connection at Finsbury Park.

 In 1913 the GN&CR was taken over by the Metropolitan Railway (MR).
 The MR ran the line under its own name until it became part of the London Passenger Transport Board (LPTB) in 1933.
 In preparation for the LPTB's "Northern Heights" plan the line was transferred to the control of the Morden-Edgware Line (now the Northern line).